zypper install dnf rpm-repos-openSUSE-Tumbleweed

 DNF is a package manager for RPM systems to install, update and remove packages.
 DNF was forked from Yum.
 Among the many improvements, it uses libsolv as a dependency resolver.
 DNF features support for plugins - which can be used to extend the core functionality of DNF -, automatic updates and parallel package downloads.

 Start YaST2, select "Software Management" and search for DNF.
-Select DNF and mark it for installation and press Accept.
+Select DNF and rpm-repos-openSUSE or libdnf-repo-config-zypp and mark them for installation and press Accept.

 To refresh repos:

 To search the repositories for a package type: